Filipino shamans: Healing

 Healing was the most important role for shamans in their communities.
-Shamans distinguished between two kinds of illnesses, the natural (or non-spiritual) illnesses, and the spiritual illnesses.
 Natural illnesses do not require a shaman for healing, while spiritual illnesses do.

 Like in other Austronesian cultures, animistic Filipinos believed in the concept of soul dualism (sometimes referred to as "twin souls" or "double souls").
 A person is believed to be composed of at least two souls—the breath of life (ginhawa or hininga, which stays with the living body) and the astral soul (the kalag or kaluluwa, which can travel to the spirit world).
 The ginhawa is believed to reside in the pit of the stomach (usually the liver), while the kalag resides in the head.
 The ginhawa represents the person's body and bodily urges; while the kalag represents the person's identity, mind, and strength of will.
 Both are required in a living person.

 Natural illnesses are the result of damage to the ginhawa.
 While they do not require a shaman, they are still important, as the death of the ginhawa will also mean the death of the body.
-They can range from wounds, broken bones, poisoning, and snakebites.
 These can be treated by skilled shamans, but were more often relegated to apprentices or assistants specializing in healing or herbalism.

 Spiritual illnesses, on the other hand, are believed to be caused by the separation of the kalag from the ginhawa (referred to as "soul loss" in anthropological literature).
 This separation happens normally during sleep, where the kalag detaches to travel through the spirit world, resulting in dreams.
 However, when this separation happens when the person is awake, it results in spiritual illnesses.
 The causes of the separation can include the kalag getting lost in the spirit world; the kalag being captured, attacked, or seduced by another spirit; or simply the refusal of the kalag to return to the ginhawa.
 While it is not immediately lethal, the loss of the kalag can result in the loss of the person's mind and identity—thus insanity.
 Spiritual illnesses also include delirium, depression, trauma, fainting spells, and other mental illnesses.
 Evil or undesirable behavior may also be blamed on disharmony between the kalag and the ginhawa.

 Shamans may also perform rituals to heal and strengthen the kalag of a person.
 These include the ritual of batak dungan or batakan among Visayan shamans.
 It strengthens and empowers the kalag of a person to prepare them for challenges, problems and obstacles.
 This ritual also protects the person from possible spiritual attack caused by malevolent spirits and sorcery.